PedroSchmalz/FLP0478/book/aulas/aula1/visaogeral.md

 ## Sobre a disciplina

-**Metodologia:** A disciplina tem como metodologia ser *Project-Based Learning*, ancorada no projeto *Mapping Political Elites COVID-19 Vaccine Tweets in Brazil*.
+**Metodologia:** A disciplina é  *Project-Based Learning*, ancorada no projeto *Mapping Political Elites COVID-19 Vaccine Tweets in Brazil*.

 ---